Manifest Money with the power of Ki-energy…

 I am exploring the idea that wealth flows to you when your relax your desire for it.
-It is like standing in the sea by the beach in your trunks, and trying very hard to grasp a hold of some water.
+It is like standing in the sea by the beach, and trying very hard to grasp water.

-In this way, you can stand right in the middle of an abundance of water, and yet be unable to grasp none.
+In this way, you can stand right in the midst of an abundance of water, and yet be unable to grasp none.

 Remind yourself that you are surrounded by Money